 A Floor Drainage Channel is a PVC drainage conduit (enclosed gutter) generally fitted around the perimeter of the floor at the vulnerable joints and in conjunction with cavity drainage membranes.
 Water entering the building through the walls is controlled behind the membrane and diverted down to the drainage channel at the base of the wall.
 The water enters the drainage channel through pre-drilled drainage holes to the rear of the channel and must then be diverted to a suitable drainage point, either gravity or a sump and mechanical pump system.
 Mid-floor flangeless spine channels may be added, to large or wide floors as additional drainage to link to the perimeter drainage.

 In a well-designed and maintainable floor drainage system the means of access to clean out and maintain the channel must be introduced at design stage.
 Ideally access points/jetting eyes should be installed at regular intervals to ensure accessibility to the system.

 4.3.
-Ancillary Products
+Ancillary products

 4.3.1.
-Pump Systems.
+Pump systems.

 Basement waterproofing sump pump systems are typically provided as a packaged unit comprising a purpose-designed preformed sump liner or chamber with an integrated access cover over, which houses, as a minimum, dual (duty standby) automatic float switch operated pumps.
 The pumps activate and remove water when it reaches a set height within the liner.

 Pumps are always included at the lowest point within a structure, allowing collection of penetrating water by gravity, and then lifting this up to a suitable external discharge point which must be identified and appraised.

 4.3.2.
-Battery Back-up Protection
+Battery back-up protection

 Battery back-up pump systems are typically included to protect in the event of a power cut, with additional mechanical pumps being added to provide further redundancy or additional capacity as necessary.
-Such systems should include high level alarms to forewarn in the event of a problem, which may alert via local audible alarm or, where required, remote telemetric phone call.
-Backup pumps and alarms should in MOST situations be included, and always where there are consequences of failure.
-It should also be noted that:
+Such systems should include high level alarms to forewarn in the event of a problem, which may alert via local audible alarm or, where required, carried out.
+Areas which may be important to the application and that need assessing could be: